billthefarmer/gridle/README.md

 created.
 Similarly, tapping the refresh button may not create a new puzzle immediately.

+## System gestures
+Because dragging letters can inadvertently close the app if system gestures are enabled, back gestures are disabled over most of the letter grid.
+Also back gestures are ignored if a game is in progress.
+Use the navigation menu or refresh to use the back gesture.

 ## Add accents
 Long press on a letter in the solved word grid.
 This will show a pop-up menu of unaccented and accented letters.
 Pick the required